LearnWeb3DAO/What-is-Gas/README.md

 In this example, Block 2 saw the maximum increase possible from the target 15M to 30M.
 As a result, the base fees for block 3 was increased by 12.5% from 100 Gwei to 112.5 Gwei.

+Similarly, since block 3 also hit the maximum limit of 30M gas, which is the maximum possible distance from the target, the base fees for block 4 was again increased by 12.5% to 126.6 Gwei.
+And so on...

 This kept happening, and by block 8, the base fees was 202.7 Gwei.
 A 102.7% increase from 7 blocks ago!
-By block 100, base fees was 10302608.6 Gwei - this is insane (and also unrealistic).
+By block 100, base fees was 10302608.6 Gwei - this is insane (and also unrealistic). **This means that a simple ETH transfer at block 100 will cost you (21000 * 10302608.6 Gwei) = 216 ETH.**

 Due to this exponential increase in base fees, it can be noted that it is extremely unlikely to see extended spikes of full blocks.

 ### Better Gas Estimation
 Relative to the Pre-London Upgrade mechanics, this base fee mechanism change allowed fee prediction to be much more reliable.
-Following the above table, to create a transaction in block number 9, the wallet can let the user know with 100% certainty that the **maximum base fees** to be added to the next block is `current base fees * 112.5%` or `228.1 Gwei`.
+Following the above table, to create a transaction in block number 9, the wallet can let the user know with 100% certainty that the **maximum base fees** to be added to the next block is `current base fees (base fees of prev block) * 112.5%` = `202.8 * 112.5/100` or `228.1 Gwei`.

 Therefore, wallets now know a minimum and maximum range of base fees to provide to the user when supplying estimations.
-The user can then just adjust the tip, which is usually a fraction of the base fees, for the miner.
+The minimum is the `current base fees`, and the maximum is the `current base fees * 112.5%` The user can then just adjust the tip, which is usually a fraction of the base fees, for the miner.

 ## Why does Gas exist?
 Gas fees help keep the Ethereum network secure.
 By requiring a fee for every computation executed on the network, bad actors are prevented from spamming the network.